What is Sauna Etiquette? A Beginner’s Guide to Best Practices

-Saunas have been around for thousands of years and are deeply respected in the cultures that created them; it is natural to expect that saunas have a specific etiquette.
+Saunas have been around for thousands of years and are deeply respected in the cultures that created them.
+It is natural to expect there is specific sauna etiquette that has also evolved.
 Especially if you are a first-time sauna user, it can be nerve-wracking to step into a sauna, fearing that you’re already doing something that sauna pros may look down on.
-But before getting too worried, understand that most people who use saunas are calm and friendly.
-Further, many people who sauna regularly would likely be more than happy to teach you more about the hobby!
-But nonetheless, there are some key sauna rules that all first-time sauna goers ought to know ahead of time both for their safety and the comfort of the other people using the sauna.
+However, before getting too worried, understand that most people who use saunas are calm and friendly.
+Many who sauna regularly are often happy to share their sauna best practices with you!

 Take a Shower Before Getting Into the Sauna